mkalten/TUIO11_JAVA/README.txt

 in a simple way.

-TuioDemo graphically displays the object and cursor state, TuioApplet is a version of TuioDemo for the web browser, TuioDump prints the object and cursor state to the console.
+TuioDemo graphically displays the object and cursor state, TuioDump prints the object and cursor state to the console.

 You can use these demo applications for debugging purposes,